Amal-BB/Ghadames/README.md

  .
 As a visitor user, I would like to view a city gallery contain a short video, and clear images.

 .
-As an intersting and frequent visitor user, I want to find all available events dates and locations.
+As an intersting and frequent visitor user, I want to find all upcoming events dates and locations.

  .
 As an intersting visitor user, I want to see the location of the city in the google map.

  .
 As an intersting visitor user, I would like to be able to contact the site owner to get help for arranging my visit to the city or for any other enquiries.

-## Site Goals
+### **Site Goals**

 .
 Introduce Ghadames, its civilization, and its heritage.